Rhodiola rosea

 Rhodiola rosea (commonly golden root, rose root, roseroot, Aaron's rod, Arctic root, king's crown, lignum rhodium, orpin rose) is a perennial flowering plant in the family Crassulaceae.
 It grows naturally in wild Arctic regions of Europe (including Britain), Asia, and North America (New Brunswick, Newfoundland and Labrador, Nova Scotia, Quebec; Alaska, Maine, New York, North Carolina, Pennsylvania, Vermont), and can be propagated as a groundcover.

 Although Rhodiola rosea has been used in traditional medicine, there is no high-quality clinical evidence of its effectiveness to treat any disease.
 The United States Food and Drug Administration has issued several warnings to manufacturers of R. rosea based dietary supplements for making false health claims about safety and efficacy.

 The plant is threatened in many countries due to rapidly growing demand.
+R. rosea has been identified by various farmers and researchers as a potential cash crop naturally suited for cultivation in Arctic climates.
 Supply comes mostly from wild harvesting on an industrial scale, and a combination of growing scarcity and a lack of regulation has led to environmental degradation, substitution or adulteration in the market, and illegal harvesting in protected areas.